Anyone who purchases or registers a motor vehicle qualifying for the

 the first business day following the 20th.

-eligible nonprofit scholarship-funding organization that fails to file
+or eligible nonprofit scholarship-funding organization that fails to

-a required report is subject to a penalty of $1,000 each month, or a
+file a required report is subject to a penalty of $1,000 each month,

 Florida law requires the Department to notify an eligible nonprofit